sisoe24/dcc-websocket/README.md

 ## 1.4.
 Usage

 Once the server is up and running, you should specify the server port in the extension settings.
-Then you can send the code via the button in the toolbar, or by using the [command](#16-available-extension-commands) from the command palette: `DCC: Send Code`.
+Then you can send the code via the [command](#16-available-extension-commands) from the command palette: `DCC: Send Code`.

 ## 1.5.
 Make your own WebSocket client